openHPI/TeachingTeamGuidelines/docs/courseadministration/courseproperties.md

 ## Course visual and introduction video

-The course visual is shown in the the course list and course details view.
+The course visual is shown in the course list and course details view.
 Please add an image, which is related to the content.
+Ideally, the image is free of copyrights, alternatively images under a Creative Commons license or stock photos from commercial providers can be used.
+In these cases the license has to be provided in the course description.
 A short teaser video (maximum 90 seconds) is required to be published a month prior to releasing the course.
 The video needs to highlight important information about the course and to motivate interested participants to enrol.